CoryDCruz/flashcard-app/README.md

 # Flashcard Application

+Flashcard app to help you study!

-Basic single-page react application where users are able to create flashcard decks and corresponding flashcards within the decks.
-Flashcards are animated to display the answer when clicked/flipped.
-In it's current iterations, users are able to delete entire decks.
-Future versions will allow users to edit decks and individual flashcards.
+With this app users are able to create custom flashcard decks and flashcards within the decks.
+Each flashcard has a front and a back, click on the card to reveal the answer!

 # Technologies Used